Open-Models-Startup/docs-vite/docs/enterprise/starter-projects.md

 # {{ $frontmatter.title }}

 :::info
-Creating, updating and managing starter projects is currently only available in [StackBlitz Enterprise Edition](/enterprise/overview).
+Creating, updating and managing starter projects is currently only available in [OpenModels Enterprise Edition](/enterprise/overview).
 :::

-When working on a team, you'll likely want to customize the default starter projects that show up on the StackBlitz dashboard.
+When working on a team, you'll likely want to customize the default starter projects that show up on the OpenModels dashboard.
 Sharing common templates that are always one-click away enables seamless prototyping, debugging, and experimentation with your company's design system & internal libraries.

 ## Creating new starter projects